 Knee and thigh injuries

-Knee pain (patellofemoral pain syndrome) — Knee pain is among the most common complaints from runners.
-Most such runners are diagnosed with patellofemoral pain syndrome (PFPS).
+Knee pain (patellofemoral pain) — Knee pain is among the most common complaints from runners.
+Most such runners are diagnosed with patellofemoral pain (PFP).
 Despite the prevalence of this diagnosis, no consensus exists about its etiology or the factors most responsible for causing pain.
 Overuse and malalignment are commonly cited causative factors.
-In addition, runners (especially females) with PFPS often have decreased strength in hip abduction, external rotation, and extension compared to healthy controls.
-Patients with PFPS typically complain of anterior knee pain that worsens with squatting, running, prolonged sitting, or when ascending or descending steps.
+In addition, runners (especially females) with PFP often have decreased strength in hip abduction, external rotation, and extension compared to healthy controls.
+Patients with PFP typically complain of anterior knee pain that worsens with squatting, running, prolonged sitting, or when ascending or descending steps.
 Pain is often poorly localized "under" or "around" the patella.
-Details about the diagnosis and management of PFPS are provided separately.
+Details about the diagnosis and management of PFP are provided separately.
 (See "Patellofemoral pain".)

 Iliotibial band syndrome — The iliotibial band (ITB) consists of connective tissue that runs from the ilium to the anterolateral aspect of the proximal tibia (figure 3).
 It is involved in hip abduction and internal rotation, knee extension and flexion, and helps to stabilize the knee during running.